Jethet/Practice-more/python-wakeup/notes.md

 0 | 1 | 2 | 3 | 4 | 5
 -6 | -5| -4 | -3 | -2 | -1

+**Error handling in Python**
+The main distinguishable error types are:
+* syntax errors (= parsing errors) are the most common
+* exceptions: errors detected while executing

+**Modules in Python**
+You can write a (long) program and save it as a module.
+This is known as creating a script.
+Modules can be imported across modules/applications to re re-used.

+Creating one function to be repeated in a project as a module means that you only have to debug one function in case of an error: the function in that module.